-- prohibited 600,000+ unsafe and 2.2 million+ non-compliant items entering the UK supply chain - these prohibitions saved more than £92 million in costs to society and prevented an estimated 2,002 serious injuries and 1,716 fires, and 6 lives were saved - continued our work to ensure the integrity of the animal feed chain and to protect food safety and UK meat exports. - This saw NTS deliver 7,539 activities including ports checks, sampling, visits to farms and inland inspections.
+- prohibited 600,000+ unsafe and 2.2 million+ non-compliant items entering the UK supply chain - saved more than £92 million in costs to society and prevented an estimated 2,002 serious injuries and 1,716 fires, and 6 lives were saved - continued our work to ensure the integrity of the animal feed chain and to protect food safety and UK meat exports - delivered 7,539 activities including ports checks, sampling, visits to farms and inland inspections.
 HOW DO WE DO IT?